Budibase/website/content/blog/automation/what-is-operations-automation.md

 For instance, your operations team has a stake in deciding how different kinds of projects are delivered, but they’re also responsible for how these are resourced and delegated in the first place.

 So, we can distinguish between everyday workflows and the layer of operations management that sits on top of these.
+This is critical to digital transformation and service management.

-But what specific steps does operations automation involve?
+But what specific steps does ops automation involve?

 As we mentioned earlier, there are a huge number of strategies and techniques that fall under this umbrella.

 We’ll look at some of these in more detail later.

-For now, automating your operations involves using a range of digital tools and platforms to replicate human decision-making with computable conditions.
+For now, automating your operations involves using a range of digital tools and platforms to replicate human decision-making in routine tasks with computable conditions.

 In an operations context, this can mean deciding whether or not to go ahead with a particular task, which teams or agents work should be allocated to, or what resources are required in different situations.